GSA/ficam-playbooks/_playbooks/playbooks-dira.md

 -	Identity Assurance is: “Are you who you say you are?”
 -	Impacts are: “What are the risks to the government or to you if you aren’t?”

 Defining the IALs for each community of users and transactions from Step 1 is one of the more challenging aspects of a DIRA.
-The final IAL correlates to how much personal data<sup>10</sup> is validated and verified for that user during the identity proofing process<sup>11</sup>.
+The final IAL correlates to how much personal data<sup>10</sup> is validated and verified for that user during the identity proofing process.<sup>11</sup>

 At Identity Assurance Level 1 (IAL1), the application may or may not require proofing.
 If an application requires input, a user may only need to provide a real or fictitious name for display purposes and an email address to receive notifications.
-The information may be self-asserted by the user and doesn’t need to be verified.
+The information may be _self-asserted_ by the user and doesn’t need to be verified.
 At Identity Assurance Level 2 (IAL2) or 3 (IAL3), increasingly more personal information about the user needs to be validated and verified either remotely, supervised remotely, or in person.
 At IAL2, a real name, an email address, and an address of record are confirmed through record checks remotely or in person.
 At IAL3, a biometric is captured and the user must be verified in person.

 {% include alert-info.html heading="Key Point" content="The risks and impacts of excessive information collection for identity proofing needs to be strongly considered for each community of users and the transactions.<br><br>For public users and other non-organizational users, privacy benefits and privacy principles are key factors to consider.<br><br>Application owners and agency processes need to include the Senior Agency Official for Privacy to define the risks, impact levels, and the Identity Assurance Levels
 ." %}

-Figure 2 explains the three Identity Assurance Levels in _example_ terms of the information validated and verified during the identity proofing process<sup>12</sup>.
+Figure 2 explains the three Identity Assurance Levels in _example_ terms of the information validated and verified during the identity proofing process.<sup>12</sup>

 [![Figure 2 is a building block figure.
 A user is on the right of the figure and to the left of the user are different data elements provided by a user.
 Each IAL includes addition data to increase the assurance.
 IAL 1 data includes Display Name & Email Address.
 IAL 2 data includes confirmed through record checks through virtual or in-person, address of record, and real name & email address.
 IAL 3 data includes confirmed through record checks and in-person, biometric, address of record, and real name & email address.]({{site.baseurl}}/assets/playbooks/DIRAFigure2.png)]({{site.baseurl}}/assets/playbooks/DIRAFigure2.png){:target="_blank"}{:rel="noopener noreferrer"}

 <p align="center"><b>Figure 2: Identity Assurance Levels</b></p>

-Appendix B. Examples and Templates includes an example of a decision tree of the risk assessment process flow that defines the Identity Assurance Levels for the communities of users and transactions in Step 1<sup>13</sup>.
+Appendix B. Examples and Templates includes an example of a decision tree of the risk assessment process flow that defines the Identity Assurance Levels for the communities of users and transactions in Step 1.<sup>13</sup>

 ### Authenticator Assurance